troonie/troonie/README.md

 # Troonie (get <a href="https://github.com/troonie/troonie/releases" target="_blank">version 1.0.1 beta</a>)

-##A slender tool to convert, trim, stitch, filter photos and work with steganography.
+##A portable tool to convert, trim, stitch, filter photos and work with steganography.

 <b>Troonie</b> is a cross-platform and open source tool, hosted at <a href="https://github.com/troonie/troonie" target="_blank">Github</a>.
 Troonie has a modern (GTK#-based) graphical user interface and a very easy handling.
 Just right-click on a picture or folder and use the explorer context menu (Linux and Windows).